 Ordnance Survey Map (HY438487)

-Visitors information and general tourism information for Westray may be found on the Westray and Papa Westray Tourism Association and Orkney Tourism websites.
+Visitors information for Lady Kirk (called Pierowall Church on its website) may be found at Historic Scotland.
+General tourism information for Westray may be found on the Westray and Papa Westray website.
 General tourist information for Orkney as a whole may be found on the Visit Orkney website.

 Additional Photos of Lady Kirk

 Approaching Lady Kirk